 However while the claims about blockchain technology itself are generally true, the actual marketing you see often conflates different contexts such that the claims are no longer quite accurate.
-And once a person has taken the time to try to understand the blockchain, cryptocurrency, NFTs, and who Beeple is, it's so much information overload that it's easy to miss some subtle logical problems and political implications hidden within, even for people with software development experience.
+And once a person has taken the time to try to understand the blockchain, cryptocurrency, NFTs, and who Beeple is, it's so much information overload that it's easy to miss some subtle logical problems and political implications hidden within.
 Some of the marketing is quite aggressive too, like how "web3" is falsely conveying the idea that it arrived from some consensus in the software industry when it's primarily just a marketing term from the crypto industry.